mmontagna/generic-encoders/README.md

 ### Avro Encoder

 The avro encoder supports encoding objects in the avro format type.
 The encoder requires an avro schema to encoder but not decode objects.
 The decoder returns a generator object.

+The AvroEncoder constructor accepts a `codec` parameter of either `null`, `snappy`, or `deflate`.
+Use of the snappy codec requires that python-snappy is installed which can be accomplished by installing the `generic-encoders[snappy]` package.
+Note that the snappy system package must be installed prior, see https://github.com/andrix/python-snappy

 #### Installation